Use case

 Frequently asked questions

-Why is a free tier worth more for agents than for a chatbot?
+Why are $0-rate open models worth more for agents than for a chatbot?

 An agent emits many model calls per user task — planning, tool selection, observing tool output, reflecting, retrying.
 A single 'do this for me' instruction can fan out into dozens of LLM round-trips.
 A chatbot is roughly one call per message.
-So the same free allowance stretches across far fewer user-visible actions in an agent, which is exactly why routing the high-volume, low-stakes steps to a free model matters: those steps are where the token count compounds.
-InferAll's free tier covers 100,000 tokens/month across 110+ open-source models hosted on NVIDIA NIM, billed at $0 within the allowance.
+So even small per-token costs compound fast in an agent loop, which is exactly why routing the high-volume, low-stakes steps to a model billed at $0 matters: those steps are where the spend compounds.
+InferAll catalogs 118+ open-source models hosted on NVIDIA NIM — all billed at $0 input/$0 output against your $5 starter balance, with a daily request quota by tier (free: 50 chat/100 text per day; pro: 5,000 chat).

 How do I point LangChain (or any agent framework) at the gateway?